gabe-sherman/gabe-sherman.github.io/index.md

 <!-- <img src="me.jpg" alt="Gabriel Sherman" style="width:180px; border-radius:50%; margin-bottom:1em;"> -->

-## Research Interest
+## About Me

+I'm a security-focused Ph.D. researcher specializing in automated vulnerability discovery, fuzz testing, and large-scale tooling for secure systems.
+I’m particularly interested in expanding the scope and scale of software testing across an increasingly complex software ecosystem.
-My research focuses on fuzz testing, with a strong passion for proactively securing widely used software.
-I am particularly interested in extending fuzz testing to previously unexplored areas.
-My current work centers on automating harness generation for open-source libraries.
-Some of the bugs I have found can be found [here](https://futures.cs.utah.edu/bugs/?search=gabe+sherman).
+Some of the bugs I've found can be found [here](https://futures.cs.utah.edu/bugs/?search=gabe+sherman).

 ## Publications